Price Defines the Generic Drug Market

 The Generic Drug Market’s Sole Platform

 In the branded drug market, manufacturers have the power to set prices.
 By contrast, in the generic market, distributors and other drug purchasers have consolidated into a limited number of purchasing coalitions that have the power to drive down prices.
 In fact, they can push prices so low that many generic drug manufacturers leave the market because they can no longer make a profit.
-And since the generic drug market is solely based on price, there is no incentive for manufacturers to invest in quality – both product quality (its safety and efficacy) and supply chain quality (the assurance that high-quality products are always available).
+And since the generic drug market is entirely based on price, there is no incentive for manufacturers to invest in quality – both product quality (its safety and efficacy) and supply chain quality (the assurance that high-quality products are always available).

 “Unlike other industries,” notes Schulman, “the generic drug market is solely based on price.
 Drug distributors and purchasing groups claim the FDA oversees drug quality, but the FDA is struggling to police every transaction in a global market.”